pmerson/technical-experiment-template/README.md

 # Technical experiment template

-Markdown template for recording information about a technical experiments, aka POC or prototype.
-Created and used for software projects.
+Markdown template for recording information about a technical experiment, aka POC or prototype.
+Created for and used in software projects.

 Here's the template...